housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 Flux
 ------------------
 Flux is simply an architectural pattern to build user interfaces.
-It's not a different framework or library, it's a design pattern that changes how we can build client side applications.
+It's not a framework or library, it's a design pattern that changes how we can build client side applications.
 Let's look at it's basic principles.

 1) Everything that changes in your application is contained in a single JavaScript object, known as the **store**. <br>
 2) The store acts as the container for the application **state**.<br>